Sh0rtMort/2022Tonk-Hacks-ChaskaTeam/README.md

 # 2022Tonk-Hacks-ChaskaTeam
-This is the repository for our little teams hack-athon code
+<br> This is supposed to be a tempalte GUI that we can use to plug into to get a head start on the hackathon